markfullmer/dependency_tree/README.md

 * https://github.com/fzaninotto/DependencyWheel : "This experiment visualizes package dependencies using an interactive disc.
 Each disc section represents a dependency, and links between arcs materialize these dependencies."

 * https://github.com/clue/graph-composer : "Graph visualization for your project's `composer.json` and its dependencies"

+## Drupal integration
+A Drupal module that provides this functionality to sites directly is available at https://drupal.org/project/composer_dependency_tree